Rohingya at The Hague: A Long-Awaited Genocide Trial and the Global Judicial Contest

 Core Allegation: How to Prove "Genocidal Intent"

-The core legal challenge lies in proving "genocidal intent"—that is, the specific intent to destroy, in whole or in part, a national, ethnic, racial, or religious group.
-This constitutes the key legal threshold that distinguishes genocide from other atrocity crimes.
+The core legal challenge lies in proving the intent of genocide—that is, the specific intent to deliberately destroy, in whole or in part, a national, ethnic, racial, or religious group.
+This is the key legal threshold that distinguishes genocide from other atrocity crimes.

-The Gambia's complaint accuses Myanmar's state actions of having a clear intent to destroy.
-Minister Dawda Jallow stated in court that the Rohingya people have suffered "decades of horrific persecution and years of dehumanizing propaganda," followed by military crackdowns and "an ongoing, genocidal policy aimed at erasing their existence in Myanmar."
-He cited numerous credible reports describing "the most brutal and heinous atrocities" inflicted upon this vulnerable group.
+The Gambia's complaint alleges that Myanmar's state actions exhibit a clear intent to destroy.
+Minister Dawda Jallow stated in court that the Rohingya people have endured decades of horrific persecution and years of dehumanizing propaganda, followed by military crackdowns and an ongoing policy of genocide aimed at erasing their existence in Myanmar.
+He cited numerous credible reports describing the most brutal and heinous atrocities inflicted upon this vulnerable group.

 Article II of the Genocide Convention defines acts constituting genocide, including: killing members of the group; causing serious bodily or mental harm to members of the group; deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part; imposing measures intended to prevent births within the group; forcibly transferring children of the group to another group.

-The renowned international lawyer defending The Gambia, Philippe Sands, emphasized to the court: "When the court considers all the evidence together, the only reasonable conclusion is that genocidal intent permeates and is reflected in the countless state-led actions of Myanmar against the Rohingya."
-The International Court of Justice’s provisional measures order also specifically stated that Myanmar must prevent acts such as "killing members of the group" and "deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part."
+The renowned international lawyer defending The Gambia, Philippe Sands, emphasized to the court that when all evidence is considered together, the only reasonable conclusion is that the intent of genocide permeated and was reflected in Myanmar's numerous state-led actions against the Rohingya people.
+The International Court of Justice's provisional measures order in 2020 also specifically stated that Myanmar must prevent acts such as killing members of the group and deliberately imposing on the group conditions of life calculated to bring about its physical destruction in whole or in part.

-The recognition by the international community also lends support to the accusations.
-In 2019, a United Nations investigation team stated that Myanmar harbored "genocidal intent" against the Rohingya people.
+The recognition by the international community also provides support for the accusations.
+In 2019, a United Nations investigation team stated that Myanmar harbored genocidal intent towards the Rohingya people.
 In 2022, the U.S. government officially declared that the violence in 2017 constituted genocide.
 Although these political determinations lack legal force, they constitute important evidence and shape the public opinion environment.

 Myanmar's Defense Logic and Dilemma